sandhawke/schemove/README.md

 Of course it's not all perfect:

 * You don't get benefits 2 and 3 until you can assume everyone using your schema is using this software (or something compatible).
-For now, it's best to offer stable hosting of your schema if you can, and push people to use movable schema software to reduce your responsibility
+For now, it's best to offer stable hosting of your schema if you can, and push people to use movable schema software to reduce your responsibility.
 * Benefits 1 and 4 require people to make their schemas movable.

-TBD point to a site where we can find and share movable schemas.
+TBD point to a site where we can find and share and create movable schemas.

+## What Do I Have To Do?

+### Reading RDF

+### Write Data

+### Creating a Movable Schema

+### Converting an Existing Schema

 ## What Is A Movable Schema?

-An RDF schema, sometimes called an "ontology" or "vocabulary", is a RDF graph which defines properties, classes, and individuals to be used in other (data) graphs.
+An RDF schema, sometimes called an "ontology" or "vocabulary", is an RDF graph which defines properties, classes, and individuals to be used in other (data) graphs.
 When data graphs use the same schemas, they are generally interoperable.